tjdwill/dbs/BUILD.md

 I use `aqtinstall` to get a working Qt installation.
 Those who don't mind making a Qt account can download an installation.
 Building from source is *also* an option, but I haven't been able to get that to work.

+After installing the dependencies, create a `CMakeUserPresets.json` file in the project's top-level directory.
+This file will contain information specific to your system such as defining CMake cache variables and pointing to the correct dependency locations.

+## Icons

+Icons used in this project are not included in the Git repository due to licensing.
+See [the icons README](/resources/icons/README.md) for links to download the icons for your system.

+## Executable type

+Currently, this project is built with the expectation of static linking.
+I am still in the process of learning about to shared libraries work.
+I intend to read about Windows' symbol exports as well as experiement with ensuring proper build behavior on Windows and Linux in the near future.